-I admit to playing favorites when it comes to the Save Our Bones Program’s Foundation Foods.
+I admit to playing favorites when it comes to the Osteoporosis Reversal Program’s Foundation Foods.

 While I enjoy a wide variety of foods and like trying new dishes, the fact is, I find myself coming back to old favorites over and over for various reasons.